visheshagrawal/IR2022_A3_96/README.md

 # IR2022_A3_96
-We have used the Gnutella peer-to-peer network dataset, it can be described as follows:-
+We have used the Gnutella peer-to-peer network dataset, it can be described as follows:- Gnutella is a peer-to-peer network protocol.
+Founded in 2000, it was the first decentralized peer-to-peer network of its kind.
+Nodes represent hosts in the Gnutella network topology and edges represent connections between the Gnutella hosts.
 ![image](https://user-images.githubusercontent.com/43749564/164384760-792bb08e-036b-4a8b-8939-5025183970c7.png)

 ## Question 1